Medicare Supplement Plan C

 - Skilled nursing facility care coinsurance

-Medigap Plan C also covered 80 percent of the foreign travel exchange cost — up to your plan’s limits — if you needed medical care while traveling outside the United States.
+Medigap Plan C also covered 80 percent of the foreign travel emergency cost — up to your plan’s limits — if you needed medical care while traveling outside the United States.

 The only out-of-pocket expense that Medigap Plan C does not cover is your excess charge.
 This is the maximum amount a doctor can charge you.
 It’s currently set at 15 percent above the Medicare-approved cost for services.